maoning/maoning.github.io/_posts/2015-03-01-BrowserQuest-Dev-Environment-Setup.markdown

     `git add --all`

-    `git commit -am "message for the changes`
+    `git commit -am "message for the changes"`

     `git push`